Eugenescat/eugenescat/README.md

 ## Hi there 👋

 ---
 My name is Eugie.
-I like Mandalorian and Grogu as well as Pokémon Plush.\
+I like Mandalorian & Grogu and Pokémon Plush.\

 Some of my background:\
 ex SDE intern @Microsoft \